-Prof Dr Dr Torsten Haferlach is one of the world’s leading experts in the field of leukemia; engaging in ground breaking research, the development of new diagnostic tools as well as the link to treatment options, he has always been pushing its boundaries of his chosen field, now also introducing AI in routine workflows of leukemia diagnostics.
+Prof Dr Torsten Haferlach is one of the world’s leading experts in the field of leukaemia.
+Engaging in groundbreaking research, the development of new diagnostic tools and treatment options, he has always pushed the boundaries within his chosen field.
+He is currently introducing AI in routine workflows of leukaemia diagnostics.

-With an MD in medicine as well as a PhD in Germanistics, and a habilitation that already sets standards in the leukemia diagnostic field, he spent the first part of his career as a medical doctor and hematologist, first at the university clinics in Kiel and Göttingen then at the university clinic in Munich where he acted as both the senior physician at the Department of Internal Medicine and the Head of the laboratory for leukaemia diagnostics.
+With an MD in medicine, a PhD in Germanistics, and extensive experience in the leukaemia diagnostic field, Dr Haferlach spent the first part of his career as a medical doctor and haematologist at the University Clinics in Kiel and Göttingen and later at the University Clinic in Munich.
+Here, he acted as both the senior physician at the Department of Internal Medicine and the head of the laboratory for leukaemia diagnostics.

-In 2005 he set up the Munich Leukemia Laboratory (www.mll.com) together with three colleagues from complementary disciplines.
-Today the lab processes with a team of 210 employees over 88,000 blood or bone marrow samples per year, his practice treats more than 4,500 patients, and he is one of the major contributors to knowledge in this area: well over 570 articles have been published in top ranking, peer-reviewed medical journals since the lab’s inception.
+In 2005, he set up the Munich Leukaemia Laboratory (www.mll.com) with three colleagues from complementary disciplines.
+Today, the lab employs a team of 210 employees to process over 88,000 blood or bone marrow samples per year.
+His practice treats more than 4,500 patients, and he is a significant contributor to his field, publishing well over 570 articles in top-ranking, peer-reviewed medical journals since the laboratory’s inception.

-The webinar is moderated by the two CDDF Board Members:
+The webinar is moderated by two CDDF Board Members:

-- A video recording and presentation slides will be available to the public as of 15 October 2021
+- Video recording and presentation slides are available to the public